setap-group-b/to-do-list/docs/index.md

         * ### src/components/ui/button.jsx
         * `Button({ className, variant, size, asChild, ...props })` is a reusable UI component for rendering buttons across the app.The asChild prop allows rendering custom elements (like a, Link, etc.) instead of a standard button, using Radix UI's Slot.Includes built-in accessibility and focus styles using focus-visible, aria-invalid, and disabled states.
         * ### src/components/ui/card.jsx
+        * `Card({ className, ...props })` renders the main card wrapper with base padding, border, and shadow styles.
+Accepts additional props and custom class names.Child components like CardHeader, CardTitle, CardDescription, CardContent, and CardFooter are used to structure content clearly.
+        * Supports customization via the className prop for each section.
         * ### src/components/ui/theme-provider.jsx
         * > This is an incomplete component directory, files that need linking to will be added ahead of the main bulk of content
       * ### src/components/AddCollaborators.jsx